apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 ## Risk Calculation

-One or more risk calculators may be enabled to allow an analysis of authentication requests:
+One or more risk calculators may be enabled to allow an analysis of authentication requests.

+A high level explanation of the risk calculation strategy follows:

+- If there is no recorded event at all present for the principal, consider the request suspicious.
+- If the number of recorded events for the principal based on the active criteria matches the total number of events, consider the request safe.

 ### IP Address